fabiopozzi/i3-ws-launcher/README.md

 i3-ws-launcher
 ==============

-launch programs on current workspace specified by a description file
+Launch programs on current workspace specified by a description file The description file should specify, for each window:
+* the command to be launched
+* window size
+* optional: a name for the window (to control it directly)

+Global options are:
+* window layout (e.g. tabbed, stacked)